blacklightpy/vaultofknowledge/Christian Church Terminology.md

 	- Synod (a council or assembly of bishops or church leaders governing a particular church or denomination)
 ### **Special Church Buildings and Titles**

-- Basilica (special designation given to certain churches by the Pope in the Catholic Church)
+- Basilica (special designation given to certain churches by the Pope in the Catholic Church / can display the papal insignia)
 	- Major Basilicas (Four basilicas in Rome)
 	- Minor Basilicas (Everywhere else)

-#### **Basilica**

-- A special designation given to certain churches by the Pope in the Catholic Church.
-- **Major Basilicas**: Four basilicas in Rome with unique significance (e.g., St. Peter’s Basilica).
-- **Minor Basilicas**: Churches worldwide with historical, architectural, or spiritual importance.
-- A basilica often includes privileges, such as the right to display the papal insignia.
+- Cathedral (principal church of a diocese, where the )
+- Chapel
+- Shrine
 #### **Cathedral**

 - The principal church of a diocese, where the bishop's official chair (cathedra) is located.